Vabank: Plot

-In the memory of a perished friend, Marta gives Kwinto the Tadeusz's trumpet.
-In its mouthpiece Kwinto discovers a note of Rychliński where it says "I know how Kramer became an owner of the bank".
-Kwinto arrives to conclusion that robbery and staging of the suicide were committed at the Kramer's request.
+Marta gives Kwinto Tadeusz's trumpet as a memento.
+In its mouthpiece Kwinto discovers a note written by Rychliński which reads "I know how Kramer became the owner of the bank" along with directions to a folder with further details.
+Kwinto arrives to the conclusion that the robbery and suicide of Tadeusz were staged at Kramer's request.

-In the light of the discovered circumstances Kwinto starts to act.
+In light of the discovered circumstances Kwinto starts to act.
 He finds Moks and Nuta in their automobile shop and instructs them to find the last address of his old friend Duńczyk.
-Kramer receives back his 45,000 złoty in mail along with a newspaper cut out where placed the Tadeusz's obituary and understands that a war is declared on him.
-He sends to Kwinto Krempitsch, a hired killer, who sometime ago killed Tadeusz by pushing him out of a window.
-But Kwinto, who foresaw the action of the banker, takes care of Krempitsch by himself.
+Kramer receives the 45,000 złoty he gave to Kwinto in the mail along with a newspaper cut out of Tadeusz's obituary and understands that Kwinto has rejected his offer of peace.
+He sends Krempitsch, a hired killer who killed Tadeusz by pushing him out of a window, to kill Kwinto.

-The brothers have not found Duńczyk.
-The search has been taken over by Kwinto himself and, remembering his old habits, finds his pal at a football game.
-However, Duńczyk has finished with his criminal past and more than anything he values a peace.
+The brothers have still not found Duńczyk.
+The search has been taken over by Kwinto himself and remembering Duńczyk's old habits, finds his old friend at a football game.
+However, Duńczyk claims to be finished with his criminal past and more than anything values peace.
 At first he refuses, but Henryk convinces Duńczyk that for him taking vengeance on Kramer is a matter of principle.
-They witnessed that Krempitsch, trying to kill Kwinto, accidentally kills a complete stranger.
-Taking the advantage of a muss, heroes leave the stadium.
-After all Duńczyk agrees to participate in his friend's daring plan.
+They witness Krempitsch, in trying to kill Kwinto, accidentally kill a complete stranger.
+Taking the advantage of the ensuing chaos, Kwinto and Duńczyk leave the stadium.
+Duńczyk eventually agrees to participate in his friend's daring plan.

-Kwinto presents his plan to rob the Kramer's bank and that under suspicion turned to be the banker himself.
-Duńczyk heads on reconnaissance to the bank and opens to be obvious an account there.
-With experience eye, he assesses all alarm features of the bank's building and in his home workshop by method of trial and error selects the shape of the plate capable of blocking the alarm.
+Kwinto presents his plan to rob Kramer's bank and frame him for it.
+Duńczyk heads to the bank and opens an account in order to carry out reconnaissance.
+With an experienced eye, he assesses all the alarm features of the bank's building and in his home workshop, by method of trial and error, figures out the shape of a plate capable of blocking the alarm.

 The companions begin to implement the plan.
-Kramer by accident as he thinks meets with a charming Natalia whom he helps to start the stalled car.
-A week later with bouquet of flowers and champagne Kramer comes to visit her.
-On one of stair landings he runs into a black man who exits a neighboring apartment with a Dalmatian on the leash.
-Natalia asks Kramer to help her unfasten the necklace with the plate that is supposed to block the alarm in the bank and insensibly throws the adornment into the window where it is picked by Moks.
+Kramer, seemingly by chance, meets the charming young Natalia, whom he helps to start her stalled car, an encounter engineered by Kwinto and his accomplices.
+A week later Kramer, goes to visit her with a bouquet of flowers and champagne.
+In the landing of her building, he runs into a black man who exits a neighboring apartment with a Dalmatian on a leash.
+Natalia asks Kramer to help her take her necklace off.
+Unbeknownst to Kramer, the plate Duńczyk made to block the alarm has been attached to the necklace, and in taking it off, Kramer inadvertently puts his fingerprints on the plate.
+Natalia throws the necklace out of the window, where Moks is waiting to pick it up.